mtfelian/dispatcher/README.md

 After you initialize and run dispatcher it is ready to perform tasks.

 You can add tasks via `AddWork()` func.
-Both `Run()` and `AddWork()` must be called in separate go-routines (please see example below).
+Both `Run()` and `AddWork()` must be called in separate go-routines.
 Tasks will be treated concurrently but amount of workers will be limited to the parameter specified at the dispatcher initialization call `New()`.

 To stop the dispatcher you can use the `Stop()` func.
 But you should be careful with it: just after this call the dispatcher stops